Confronting Germany's Past In Oscar-Nominated 'Never Look Away'

 One dramatic montage sequence in particular stirred debate across German newspapers.

 "It's the moment where he enters a morally aesthetic taboo for German critics," Wellinski says.
 "He goes into the gas chamber with his camera.
 And he shows, in a parallel montage, the bombing of Dresden.
 And there is a question of the victim status.
-You can't say that a falling Wehrmarkt soldier has the same victim status than a woman who goes into the gas chamber.
-And he puts all of this with nicely Handel music, which is really disgusting."
+You can't say that a falling Wehrmacht soldier has the same victim status [as] a woman who goes into the gas chamber.
+And he puts all of this with ...
+Handel music, which is really disgusting."

-Wellinski, who definitely did not like the film, notes that the artist Gerhard Richter has also publicly distanced himself from it.
+Wellinski, who definitely did not like the film, notes that Richter has also publicly distanced himself from it.

-But Florian Henckel von Donnersmarck, who both wrote and directed the movie, says he welcomes the debate because he believes audiences must confront the lessons of history, no matter how painful and messy those conversations may be.
+But von Donnersmarck, who both wrote and directed the movie, says he welcomes the debate because he believes audiences must confront the lessons of history, no matter how painful and messy those conversations may be.

 "When I see big mistakes happening in society, especially in politics, I often think there should be such a thing as an obligatory history exam for anybody who wants to run for public office so that we are really sure that they've occupied themselves with the mistakes of the past so as not to be condemned to repeat them," von Donnersmarck says.